 Prune: Cut back in winter or cut to ground.
 Pull out to eradicate.

 Propagation: Seed or root division.
 Plant reseeds easily.

-Uses: Outstanding butterfly attractor if Queen or Monarch butterflies
+Uses: Outstanding butterfly attractor if Queen or Monarch butterflies visit the area.

 Former scientific names: Eupatorium greggii and Conoclinium dissectum.